Floaty-Cloud-Safety/Wanderher-old/README.md

 7. Resolve any merge conflicts
 8. Commit your change with signing (`git -S -m "Commit messages`)
 9. push your local repo to your personal repo (`git push --set-upstream origin {feature/fix}-name-of-your-branch`)
-10. Create a pull request on github from your
+10. Create a pull request on github from your personal repo